ocaml/v2.ocaml.org/site/learn/companies.md

     <dd class="span5">
         <h2><a href="http://www.hostnet.com.br/">Digirati dba Hostnet</a>,
 		Brazil</h2>
         <p>Digirati dba Hostnet is a web hosting company.
 We use OCaml mostly for internal systems programming and infrastructure services.
-We also have contributed with the community by releasing a few open source <a href="https://github.com/andrenth">OCaml libraries</a>.</p>
+We have also contributed to the community by releasing a few open source <a href="https://github.com/andrenth">OCaml libraries</a>.</p>
     </dd>
 </dl>
 <dl class="row">